TartanLlama/tartanllama.github.io/_posts/2017-02-28-my-first-keyboard.md

 ![teensy](/assets/keyboard/teensy.jpg)

 Here's my first ever attempt at soldering a microcontroller.
+I know, I have some improving to do.
 I had to redo some of these joints after taking this picture, but everything worked in the end.
 The chip I used is called the Teensy 2, and it appears to be the de facto standard in small custom keyboards.
 Essentially you just wire every row and every column to a pin on the Teensy.
 The multiple colours help a lot in tracking down what you soldered to what when it comes to writing the firmware.

 ![spider](/assets/keyboard/spider.jpg)